 Union County NJ Cohabitation Lawyer

 Cohabitation is often a highly complex and extremely conflict-ridden issue, particularly with regard to divorce and alimony arrangements.
 When one former spouse chooses to begin living with another person, the question of cohabitation comes to a head.
 The party who is paying alimony may seek to terminate making alimony payments, citing the recipient’s change in financial circumstances.
 However, with the Alimony Reform Bill of 2014, the State expanded its definition of cohabitation to include relationships that do not necessarily involve a shared residence.
 Regardless of the situation, any legal obligations regarding alimony payments must be addressed through post-divorce modification proceedings.
 These matters must be managed with a deft hand, often requiring further investigation and well-crafted arguments to be successfully resolved.
 Attorney Edward S. Cooper has accumulated a wealth of experience in the realm of family and divorce law in New Jersey.
-Contact his Union County offices for a free consultation at 908-481-4625.
+Contact his Union County offices for a consultation at 908-481-4625.

 Defining Cohabitation in New Jersey